kvasilopoulos/kvasilopoulos.github.io/content/authors/admin/_index.md

 </div>

 I am a macroeconomist and a Teaching Associate in the Department of Economics, Lancaster University.
-My research interests include theoretical and applied macroeconomics focused on the real estate markets.
-In particular, I examine the part of Commercial Real Estate in the economy and its interaction with the Housing market.
+My primary research interests include theoretical and applied macroeconomics focused on the real estate markets.
+In particular, I examine the business cycle, property-price and investment dynamics when there is competition between households and firms for real estate.
+My secondary research interests focuses on explosive dynamics and asset predictability.

+I am also affiliated with the Housing Observatory, an initiative aiming to improve our understanding of housing markets.
+Housing Observatory is comprised of two projects, the [International Housing Observatory](https://int.housing-observatory.com/), which is in collaboration with the Globalization & Monetary Policy Institute of the Federal Reserve Bank of Dallas and the [UK Housing Observatory](https://uk.housing-observatory.com/) of Lancaster University.

 **<center>I am on the 2020-2021 Job Market and available for virtual interviews.</center>**